Mr-Praffu/project2/README.md

 # project
-This project was created form local system. created by don eladio .
+This project was created form local system.. created by don eladio .